mittelmark/oowidgets/tutorial.md

 ---
-title: "Long Title"
-author:
+title: "The packages oowidgets and tkoo - creating megawidgets using tclOO"
-- Detlef Groth
+author: Detlef Groth
 date: Sun Mar 19 14:27:14 2023
 abstract: >
     Some abstract ...